r9d7/destructuring-with-variable-declaration-assignment/README.md

 const [hello, bar, world] = ["hello", "bar", "world"];
 ```

-Lastly, if there's an attempt to re-declare the variable type for a variable in the current scope to a different one (`var/let/const`), the code should not run and instead throw a `SyntaxError`:
+Lastly, if there's an attempt to redeclare a variable's type within the current scope to a different one (`var/let/const`), the code should not execute and should instead throw a SyntaxError:

 ```typescript
 // Declared `let bar` here